How Debate Can Improve Your College Admissions

-When it comes to applying for college, students often wonder how they can set themselves apart from thousands of other applicants.
+When it comes to applying for college, students often wonder how they can set themselves apart from hundreds of thousands of other applicants.
 Beyond good grades and impressive test scores, admissions committees are increasingly looking for well-rounded individuals with strong critical thinking skills and leadership qualities.

 Over the years, applying to the best colleges in the world has become increasingly competitive and admission committees look for unique human beings who will bring different skillsets and attitudes to their establishments.